 3. LucumaCredit: Image courtesy of Dtarazona - wikimedia commons (public domain)

 Third in this list of natural sweeteners is Lucuma.
-It is a tropical fruit that has a maple syrup like taste.
+It is a tropical fruit that has a maple syrup like flavor.
 Since it has a glycemic index of 25, it's a good alternative to refined sugar.
 Aside from that, it also contains some nutrients.

 Basically, lucuma also known as “Egg fruit,” has several healthful compounds.
-It is high in beta-carotene, iron, niacin and dietary fiber.
+It is high in beta-carotene, iron, niacin, and dietary fiber.
 One study also showed that this natural sweetener has anti-inflammatory and anti-aging properties.

 Fresh lucuma fruit is not available worldwide.
 But, you can still buy the powdered dried fruit.
 This sweetener is the same as flour.
 Meaning, it adds a creamy texture to your drinks and smoothies.
 You can also use it for baking.
 However, it is not as sweet as sugar.
 So, you may end up using more depending on your preferences.